hyr0771/m7GDP-RW/README.md

 # m7GDP-RW

 We propose a new method named m7GDP-RW to identify m7G-disease associations via random walk with restart.
-This CLTPRW program is implemented in Matlab2018b.
+This m7GDP-RW  program is implemented in Matlab2018b.

 "Main.m" demonstrates the experimental result on the gold standard dataset by m7GDP-RW.